 The first example we consider is SeqGAN \shortcite{yu16}.
 Typically, GANs cannot be used for sequential tasks because the discriminative signal, i.e., whether the input looks real or not, is only available after the sequence is completed.
 SeqGAN circumvents this problem by using RL, which allows to learn from rewards received further in the future as well.
 Indeed, SeqGAN exploits the discriminative signal as the actual reward.
 The approach itself is based on a very simple policy approximation algorithm, namely REINFORCE \shortcite{williams92}.
 A similar approach is also used in MaskGAN \shortcite{fedus18}, where the generator learns with in-filling (i.e., by masking out a certain amount of words and then using the generator to predict them) through actor-critic learning \shortcite{sutton84}.
-Notably, hierarchical RL can also be used: for example, LeakGAN \shortcite{guo18} relies on a generator composed by a manager, which receives \textit{leaked} information from the discriminator, and a worker, which relies on a goal vector as a conditional input from the manager.
+Notably, hierarchical RL can also be used: for example, LeakGAN \shortcite{guo18} relies on a generator composed of a manager, which receives \textit{leaked} information from the discriminator, and a worker, which relies on a goal vector as a conditional input from the manager.
 Since SeqGAN might produce very sparse rewards, alternative strategies have been proposed. \shortciteA{shi18} suggest to replace the discriminator with a reward model learned with IRL on state-action pairs, so that the reward is available at each timestep (together with an entropy regularization term).
 A more complex state composed of a context embedding can also be used \shortcite{li19}.
 Instead, \shortciteA{li17} is based on a variation of SeqGAN: it uses Monte Carlo methods to get rewards at each timestep.
 In addition, the authors also suggest to alternate RL with a ``teacher'', i.e., the classic supervised training.
 This helps deal with tasks like text generation where the action space (i.e., the set of possible words or sub-words) is too large to be consistently explored using RL alone.
-Another solution to this problem is NLPO \shortcite{ramamurthy23}, which is a parameterized-masked extension of PPO \shortcite{schulman17} that restricts the action space via top-$p$ sampling, i.e., by only considering the smallest possible set of actions whose probabilities have a sum greater than $p$.
+Another solution to this problem is NLPO \shortcite{ramamurthy23}, which is a parameterized-masked extension of PPO \shortcite{schulman17} that restricts the action space via top-$p$ sampling, i.e., by only considering the smallest possible set of actions whose probabilities have a sum greater than $p$ \shortcite{holtzmann20}.